-Name (First, Middle, Last) Social Security Number Mailing Address City State Zip Daytime Phone Numb per Please indicate which plan this withholding election is for: Traditional IRA Note: A separate form is required for each plan.
-This form will not change tax withholding on your benefit.
-Request Form RTTX-1 to make changes on your pension check. retirement pension on For 401(k) and 457 plans, the IRS requires that if you receive withdrawals in periods of less balance withdrawal, partial balance withdrawal or periodic payment), 20% must be withhe hardship/emergency withdrawals.
-For Roth and Traditional IRAs, the IRS requires that for any full balance withdrawal or parti- withheld, unless no tax withholding is elected on this form or on the Withdrawal Application awal 10% will be Federal Tax Utah State Tax Complete the following applicable lines for federal and Utah state income taxes.
-Marking these boxes means NO taxes will be withheld (SUBJECT TO ABOVE RULES) 1.
+Name (First, Middle, Last)

+Mailing Address City State Zip Daytime Phone Number

+Please indicate which plan this withholding election is for:  401(k) 🗌 457 🗌 Roth IRA 🗌 Traditional IRA

+Note: A separate form is required for each plan.
+This form will not change tax withholding on your retirement pension benefit.
+Request Form RTTX-1 to make changes on your pension check.

+\ For 401(k) and 457 plans, the IRS requires that if you receive withdrawals in periods of less than 10 years, (such as a full balance withdrawal, partial balance withdrawal or periodic payment), 20% must be withheld for federal taxes, except for hardship/emergency withdrawals.

+For Roth and Traditional IRAs, the IRS requires that for any full balance withdrawal or partial balance withdrawal 10% will be withheld, unless no tax withholding is elected on this form or on the Withdrawal Application.

+Federal Tax Utah State Tax Complete the following applicable lines for federal and Utah state income taxes.
+Marking these boxes means NO taxes will be withheld ( SUBJECT TO ABOVE RULES ) 1.
 Check here if you do not want any income tax withheld from your URS Savings Plan payment (do not complete lines 2 or 3).
 See description above for exceptions .
-1. 1. 🗆 2.
+1. 1.
 Total number of allowances and marital status you are claiming for withholding from each periodic payment (you may also designate an additional dollar amount on line 3).
 Marital Status: Single Married Married, but withhold at higher "Single" rate 2 (Enter no. of allowances) 2 (Enter no. of allowances) 3.
 Additional amount, if any, you want withheld from each payment.
 Note: For periodic payments, you cannot enter an amount here without entering the number (including zero) of allowances on line 2.
-3.\$ 3.\$ SIGNATURE Participant's Signature Date
+3. \$ 3.\$ SIGNATURE Participant's Signature Date